sarthakshrestha/TaskManagerCSharp/README.md

 <h1> Guide to run the app </h1>

-Simply clone and go to the Debug folder and double click TaskManagerApp.exe, the directory usually looks something like 'C:\ClonedDirectory\TaskManagerApp\TaskManagerApp\bin\Debug' and there you will see <b>TaskManagerApp.exe</b>
+Simply clone and go within the big and then the Debug folder and double click TaskManagerApp.exe, the directory usually looks something like 'C:\ClonedDirectory\TaskManagerApp\TaskManagerApp\bin\Debug' and there you will see <b>TaskManagerApp.exe</b>

 ## Screenshot of the app